-I use sliced pork tenderloin and eggs.
+I use sliced pork tenderloin and eggs in this post and leftover shredded chicken meat and eggs in the video.
 Feel free to use beef or chicken if you like.
 If you prefer meatless, you can just use eggs or fried eggs.

-I use sliced cabbage and fresh mung bean sprouts.
+I use sliced cabbage and fresh mung bean sprouts in this post and yu choy in the video as I was out of mung bean sprouts.
 The mung bean sprouts add nice contrast of texture to the dish.
-You can use fresh greens like Chinese broccoli, yu choy, broccolini, bok choy.
+You can use fresh greens like Chinese broccoli, broccolini, bok choy.
 Just to mention a few.

 HOW TO COOK CAMBODIAN LORT CHA IN 4 SIMPLE STEPS

-STEP ONE: MARINATE AND COOK THE PORK FIRST
+STEP ONE: MARINATE AND COOK THE RAW MEAT FIRST

-1. Thinly slice the pork tenderloin and then marinade for 15 minutes at room temperature
+1. Thinly slice the pork tenderloin and then marinate for 15 minutes at room temperature

 2. Preheat your wok/skillet until really stonking hot and then add cooking oil and cook the pork slices and then remove from the wok/skillet